-I would like to share another key with you.
+I would like to share another key point with you.
 In this rapidly changing world, East Asia is a very important economic zone for the world.
-If you haven’t done much research about the Orient, simply studying about Japan and its culture and business will benefit your future tremendously.
+If you haven’t done much research about Asia, simply studying about Japan and its culture and business will benefit your future tremendously.
 Our students vary from children to high school students and business people dealing in international markets.
 I was a branch school teacher near central Nagoya in the late nineties teaching teenagers and business people.
 I learned a lot from my students and I still believe that those high school students taught me to how to become “a teacher”, whereas business people taught me how to survive in the digital business world.
 Without English and good communication skills, we can’t do business with the world.
 We sincerely need your multicultural interpersonal communication skills for our students at all local branch schools.
 If you are humble enough to not only teach but learn, AEON is the place for you.

 Contemplating these thoughts is a very exciting process of working and teaching outside of your country so I hope you enjoy this opportunity.

 Once you arrive in Japan, don’t worry, we are here to support YOU!